-For strong companies, the current recession and the ensuing recovery will provide opportunities for repositioning, market share capture and competitive gains.
+The current recession and the ensuing recovery will provide opportunities for repositioning, market share capture, and competitive gains for strong companies.
 Budget cuts that are offset by increased agility and tactical clout, as we have argued in our previous blogs, do not need to result in lost capacity.

 Medium and Long term Recommendations for the World after Lockdown 2021 and beyond